rcflorestal/Data-Science-Specialization/Data-Science-Capstone/readme.md

 ## Abstract
-This capstone we will be applying data science in the area of natural language processing.
-As a first step toward working on this project, we will use Natural Language Processing, Text Mining, and the associated tools in R to analyze a data set from US twitter.
+In this capstone, we will be applying data science in the area of natural language processing.
+As a first step toward working on this project, we will use Natural Language Processing, Text Mining, and the associated tools in R to analyze a data set from US Twitter.

 ## Some Data Outputs